Sustainability Management

 Coal mining

-When considering making investments or loans for the development of a new coal mine, the Aozora Group will confirm the customer’s implementation of initiatives that take into account environmental and social issues.
-The Aozora Group will decline to make an investment or loan for mountaintop removal (MTR) coal mining which has a substantial impact on the environment as well as for the development of new coal mines that supply power generation operators with coal.
+When considering making investments or loans for the development of a new coal mine, Aozora will confirm the customer’s implementation of initiatives that take into account environmental and social issues.
+Aozora will decline to make an investment or loan for mountaintop removal (MTR) coal mining which has a substantial impact on the environment as well as for the development of new coal mines that supply power generation operators with coal.

 Oil and gas

-When considering making investments or loans for oil sands, shale oil and gas, oil and gas pipelines, and development in the Arctic Circle (the area 66°33’ north of the Equator), the Aozora Group will confirm the customer’s implementation of initiatives that take into account environmental and social issues.
+When considering making investments or loans for oil sands, shale oil and gas, oil and gas pipelines, and development in the Arctic Circle (the area 66°33’ north of the Equator), Aozora will confirm the customer’s implementation of initiatives that take into account environmental and social issues.

 Large-scale hydroelectric power generation

-When considering making investments or loans for new large-scale hydroelectric power generation (with an embankment of 15 meters or higher, as well as output of 30,000 kW or above), the Aozora Group will confirm the customer’s implementation of initiatives that take into account environmental and social issues.
+When considering making investments or loans for new large-scale hydroelectric power generation (with an embankment of 15 meters or higher, as well as output of 30,000KW or above), Aozora will confirm the customer’s implementation of initiatives that take into account environmental and social issues.

 Deforestation